jrothrock/product-finder/README.md

 ### Docker
 Requires both docker and docker-compose.
 Records will be stored in postgreSQL.
 1. `docker-compose up -d --force-recreate`

+### Testing
+Some tests have been marked to be skipped as full mocking for them hasn't been completed.

+To run these tests alongside the rest of the test suite (will require a local redis-server running):

+`python -m pytest --no-skips`

 ## Production

-Ideally, I'd have a node per a container, but due to wanting to keep costs low and for simplicity sake, I've decided to use docker-compose in production.
+Due to wanting to keep costs low and for simplicity sake, I've decided to use docker-compose in production.

 ### Deploying